Fates Warning: Return to Metal Blade and Long Day Good Night (2018–present)

-Possible fourteenth studio album and future of the band (2023–present)

 When commenting on the possibility of another album, Alder stated in a May 2023 interview with Rock Hard that Matheos has no interest in writing new material as Fates Warning, but did not rule out any future tours: "That was basically his saying he doesn't wanna write any more Fates Warning music.
 It doesn't mean we won't ever tour again.
 I would love to tour again, and Jim would as well; we've already discussed it.
 It's just a matter of getting everyone together."
 In an interview with Prog magazine a few months later, Alder reiterated that Matheos does not want to write new material as Fates Warning, but added, "That could change, I don't know, you'd have to talk to him.
 It's not to say there won't be any more live shows.
 The band didn't break up.
 It's just that there won't be any more new music.
 And I need an outlet; music has been my life for over thirty years."
 The members began discussing a 40th anniversary tour however.
+In 2024, the band reiterated its stance on not desiring to write and record new music.

+On May 16, 2026, Alder posted a photo of himself hanging out with Matheos on his social media, with the caption reading "Yeah, we're up to something #newmusicalert", which led to speculation that new music from Fates Warning was in the works.
+This project was later revealed to be How to Cast a Shadow, the upcoming second album by the duo's side project North Sea Echoes.

+Musical style and influences

+According to Greg Prato of AllMusic, Fates Warning fused the influence of the new wave of British heavy metal (NWOBHM) bands such as Iron Maiden and Judas Priest with progressive rock acts like Yes and Rush in a way similar to Queensrÿche, Watchtower and Dream Theater.
+The band's styles are categorized as heavy metal and progressive metal.
+Fates Warning emerged with a straightforward heavy metal sound early in its career before becoming increasingly more intricate, namely following the dismissal of original vocalist John Arch and subsequent replacement with Ray Alder.
+Prato said the band's more recent releases "continue to push the boundaries of both heavy metal and progressive rock."